 Medicine is not a perfect science.
 Clinicians – even highly trained, experienced, and expensive ones – are human beings and therefore subject to error.
 Then there is the modern medical-industrial complex in which most (Western) clinicians work.
 It is under-resourced, time-pressured, litigious, and blaming.
 It also expects doctors, especially the least experienced ones (residents/trainees) to work the longest hours for the least pay and with the least senior doctor supervision.
 When things go wrong, it is easy to focus only on the “first victim” and forget those around them affected by the error – especially the clinician who made a mistake, also known as the “second victim” in medicine.

-This article is intentionally not focusing on the first victims of medical error — the patients.
-Nor is it ignoring them.
-This in no way means we do not care or regret every single medical error.
-However, to highlight the wider effects, in this article we are intentionally focusing on the impact on the second victim — the physician — to increase awareness of the impact on physicians, including depression and suicide.
+This article is intentionally not focusing on the first victims of medical error – the patients.
+Because of the impact on physicians, including depression and suicide, we are intentionally focusing on the impact on the second victim – the physician.

 In addition to the patient who is directly affected by the error, there is also a "second victim" in the form of the healthcare provider who was involved in the error.